nikhilfaldu/Food_Order/README.md

 # Features

-Visitors/Users can browse all the Categories and Food Items.
+1.Visitors/Users can browse all the Categories and Food Items.
-They also can order easily from the website.
+2.They also can order easily from the website.
-Admin can Manage Admin, Caegories and Food Items
-Admin can also Manage and Track Food Order and Delivery
+3.Admin can Manage Admin, Caegories and Food Items 4.Admin can also Manage and Track Food Order and Delivery